adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Simulation_Tools.md

 7. [Ignition Image](https://hub.docker.com/r/inductiveautomation/ignition)

-      * **DESCRIPTION**: This image is a powerful integrated development environment with everything you need to create virtually any kind of industrial application – SCADA, IIoT, MES and beyond – all on one platform.
+      * **DESCRIPTION**: This image is a powerful integrated development environment with everything you need to create virtually any kind of industrial application – SCADA, IIoT, MES, and beyond – all on one platform.

       * **INSTALL**:
          *<code>docker pull inductiveautomation/ignition</code>